 Tuition is \$150 a year, payable in two equal installments, one at the beginning of each semester.
 There is also a fee of \$1 a year for locker rental, and upon graduation a diploma fee of \$10.
-There are no other fees, but students are charged the actual cost of breakage, loss, and waste of laboratory materials and other property of the College.
+There are no other fees, but a deposit of \$5 is required each year of students in Chemistry, to cover breakage and loss of laboratory materials.

 The cost of supplies and of books, most of which will be useful in later professional practice, ranges from \$45 to \$50 the first year, the larger part of which is required the first semester, and from \$15 to \$20 a semester thereafter.

-No reduction or refund is made to any student who may be suspended or expelled, or who may leave without a reason that shall be deemed valid by the Faculty Council; nor is any refund allowed for attendance equaling or exceeding three-quarters of a semester.
-All refunds are subject to a discount of 20 per cent.
+No reduction or refund is made to any student who may be suspended or expelled, or who may leave without a reason that shall be deemed valid, nor is any refund allowed for attendance equaling or exceeding threequarters of a semester.